Skip to contents

 • COL - collider (direct descendant of X and Y); adjusting opens a spurious path, so do not adjust.

-• IO - intermediate outcome (descendant of Y); do not adjust.
+• dOut - descendant of outcome; do not adjust.

 • other - safe, non-confounding predictors (e.g., affect Y only).
 Included in the canonical model but omitted from the minimal set because they're not required for identification.